 Here, our goal was to select only the most useful markers in distinguishing the taxa and presumably in identifying hybrids as well.
-We examined AFLP profiles from ten primer combinations and determined AFLP markers that differed in presence/ absence frequencies between 26 allopatric yellowhammers (group 1 below) and 15 allopatric pine buntings (group 7 below) according to two criteria: we selected all markers that were (1) at least 1.5-fold more common in one of the groups than in the other and (2) present in at least 50% of individuals in the group with the highest frequency of that marker.
+We examined AFLP profiles from 10 primer combinations and determined AFLP markers that differed in presence/absence frequencies between 26 allopatric yellowhammers (group 1 below) and 15 allopatric pine buntings (group 7 below) according to the following two criteria: we selected all markers that were (1) at least 1.5 times more common in one of the groups than in the other, and (2) present in at least 50% of individuals in the group with the highest frequency of that marker.
 These criteria ensured that selected markers were picked objectively and had a large difference in frequency between the two groups.

 This procedure resulted in 20 selected markers, which were then also scored in individuals from within or close to the contact zone.
-In total, this analysis included 65 samples divided into seven phenotypic groups (for detailed descriptions of each group, see Panov et al., 2003): (1) allopatric yellowhammers (from Baltic Sea, Kursk, Moscow, and Orenburg) (N = 26); (2) phenotypic yellowhammers from the contact zone (N = 4); (3) yellow hybrids (N = 8); (4) white hybrids (N = 7); (5) pine buntings with slight hybrid phenotypes (N = 2); (6) pine buntings in or near the contact zone (N = 3); and (7) allopatric pine buntings (from East Transbaikalia and Sakhalin) (N = 15).
-We again summarized variation in the resulting presence/absence matrix using PCA, using R (R Development Core Team, 2006).
-We also used STRUCTURE, version 2.2 (Pritchard, Stephens & Donnelly, 2000; Falush, Stephens & Pritchard, 2007) to calculate assignment probabilities of individuals to two genetic clusters based on their AFLP signatures.
+In total, this analysis included 65 samples divided into 7 phenotypic groups (for detailed descriptions of each group see Panov et al., 2003): 1) allopatric yellowhammers (from Baltic Sea, Kursk, Moscow, and Orenburg): n = 26; 2) phenotypic yellowhammers from the contact zone: n = 4; 3) yellow hybrids: n = 8; 4) white hybrids: n = 7; 5) pine buntings with slight hybrid phenotypes: n = 2; 6) pine buntings in or near the contact zone: n = 3; 7) allopatric pine buntings (from East Transbaikalia and Sakhalin): n = 15.
+We again summarized variation in the resulting presence/absence matrix using principal components analysis, using R (R Development Core Team, 2006).
+We also used STRUCTURE 2.2 (Pritchard, Stephens & Donnelly, 2000; Falush, Stephens & Pritchard, 2007) to calculate assignment probabilities of individuals to two genetic clusters based on their AFLP signatures.